 If desired, our staff can act as an intermediary for contact, so that the individuals involved do not have to release their identities.
 Or, if both parties agree, their contact information can be shared so that they can have direct contact with one another.
 Our staff can, and often does, remain involved in a supportive role, even after the individuals have communicated directly with one another.

 BCC’s Search, Contact and Reunion Program operates under the guidelines and mandates of Maryland and District of Columbia law.
-If the State of Maryland legally finalized your adoption, then the search process falls under Maryland regulations.
-For more information, visit the Maryland Department of Human Services – Adoption Information Website.
+For more information on Maryland regulations, visit the Maryland Department of Human Services – Adoption Information Website.

 If the District of Columbia legally finalized your adoption, then the search process falls under DC regulations.
 The District of Columbia does not have a website with centralized information about obtaining adoption records.
 However, the first important thing to know is that adoption records in DC are sealed.
-You will need to petition the Superior Court of the District of Columbia to break the seal on your records (Source: http://cfsa.dc.gov/page/faqs-cfsa)
+You will need to petition the Superior Court of the District of Columbia to break the seal on your records by filling out this form (source: http://cfsa.dc.gov/page/faqs-cfsa).

 Get Started With Your Search

-If you would like to discuss our Search and Reunion Program, or any of your questions about the search process, contact Adoption Services Director, Anne Pearce, at (410) 922-2100, ext.
-5350 or email@example.com.
-Ms. Pearce is a licensed social worker and a trained Confidential Intermediary with experience in the complex issues involved in these types of post-adoption reunions and searches.
+If you would like to discuss our Search and Reunion Program, or any of your questions about the search process, contact us at email@example.com.
+Our licensed Confidential Intermediary has experience in the complex issues involved in these types of post-adoption reunions and searches.